Jubatian/rrpge-spec/specs/vid_arch.rst

 The Beg/Mid/End mask is used in Position mode to mask the partially filled cells on the beginning and the end of the rendered streak of data.

+The Clip mask is sourced from the Shift mode region registers in Position mode as needed, generated to indicate whether the target line buffer cell can be filled or not.

 In Shift mode the fractional part (low 3 bits) of the Shift / Position amount is 2's complement negated to produce the alignment shift.
 In Shift mode